sadltelekom/RateMyFood/README.md

 8. New SQL File Database with first Dataset
 9. Website raw design
 10. Added Base Structure for Java Backend Classes
+11. Implemented all model Classes and started First DB Class as template.